OutlawGameTools/DeepSeaQuest/README.md

 Android version here: https://play.google.com/store/apps/details?id=com.ThreeRingRanch.DeepSeaQuest&hl=en

-This is not the entore Unity project, just the scripts.
+This is not the entire Unity project, just the scripts.
 Hopefully they can be useful to others who are working on 2D games in Unity.

 More info on why I created this game can be found here: https://madewith.unity.com/en/games/deep-sea-quest-rescue-the-lost-mermaid